 When child custody and visitation is before the court, typically the parties will attend mediation.
 The mediator will help the parents to come up with a custody and visitation agreement.
-However, if they are not able to make an agreement or only have agreements on a portion of the issues, then the mediator will make a recommendation to the court on what they believe will be in the best interest of the child(ren).
+If you and the other parent are unable to come to an agreement and if your case is in a “recommending county” the mediator will make a recommendation to the court on what they believe will be in the best interest of the child(ren).

 Do you need assistance with initial orders or a modification to an existing child custody and visitation order?
 To discuss your circumstances with a compassionate, and caring Auburn child custody attorney, call the Law Office of Sara S. Thompson, PC.